 Your self-talk is a good barometer of the trajectory of your thought life.
 Hence, your thought life reflects the quality of your intention.
 We are continually thinking, so this means your self-talk already has direction and momentum.
 Treat your mind like a garden, ensure your creative thought energy reinforces the fruit you want it to produce.

 Learn to monitor your self-talk.
-You can’t fix your self-talk unless to can locate the negative scripts.
-If you aren’t tending your self-talk, then you will not grow the things you want.
+You can’t fix harmful self-talk unless to can locate these negative scripts.
+If you aren’t tending to programming of your self-talk, then you will not grow the things you want.
 It takes time and patience to tend to the garden of your creative thinking.

 If you want to be a good gardener, you need patience and self-awareness.
-Additionally, you must learn to expand your awareness to grow the power of your intention.
+You must learn to expand your awareness to grow the power of your intention.
 Positive emotions can ramp up the intensity and velocity of our intention.
 Think positive!

 The Mind Is Like A Garden